bbwieland/fRisbee/README.md

 INTRODUCTORY VIGNETTE:

-fRisbee is an R package designed to make interfacting with college frisbee team rankings straightforward & easy.
+fRisbee is an R package designed to make interfacting with college frisbee team rankings from frisbee-rankings.com straightforward & easy.

 Install the package using the code below.